scillgame/scill-unity/unity-package/README.md

 ## Getting Started

-To add the Package using the Unity Package Manager:

-### Unity 2020.1.a21 and newer
+You can install the SDK using different methods:

+### Package Manager: Adding from git URL

-Use "add a package from git URL..." and use this URL: https://github.com/crystal-mesh/scill-unity.git?path=/unity-package
+Use "add a package from git URL..." with this URL: https://github.com/crystal-mesh/scill-unity.git?path=/unity-package

-### Older than Unity 2020.1.a21
+### Package Manager: Adding from disk

 Clone the repository to your local disk and use "add package from disk...".
 Navigate to "repository-path/unity-package" and select the package.json file.

+### Unity Package

+You can download the SCILL Unity SDK as a .unitypackage from our Github releases page at https://github.com/scillgame/scill-unity/releases/latest

+Because Unity does not resolve dependencies automatically when importing Assets as a `.unitypackage`, you will need to ensure that Unity’s Newtonsoft-JSON package has been added to your project.
+To add the Newtonsoft package to your project, navigate to the Package Manager by using the `Window` -> `Package Manager` menu.
+In the Package Manager window, click on the + button, choose `Add package from git URL ...` and enter the package reference: `com.unity.nuget.newtonsoft-json`

 ## Documentation